cuspime/cuspime.github.io/_pages/about.md

 In this **personal website** I'll share some of the things I find interesting (or useful) and some things I've done in the past.
 Please feel free to drop me a line for any queries.

-* To take alook at some projects that I have been working on, [look here](https://github.com/cuspime/Projects).
+* To take a look at some projects that I have been working on, [click here](https://github.com/cuspime/Projects).
 Some of them need you to run them on your machine to be able to interact with them.

 * There is a really useful online book to learn a myriad of things about Python, Pandas, Seaborn, Machine learning and data science in general and can be found online, wait for it, for **free!!** Just [click here](https://jakevdp.github.io/PythonDataScienceHandbook/) and thank Jake.